lsoft/Ninject.Extensions.Factory/README.md

 This Ninject extension allows to create factory implementations automatically.

+...

+[This fork is OBSOLETE today: Please refer to Ninject.Externsions.Factory 3.3.x or higher]

 This fork is paired with Ninject 3.2.3 and is intended for .Net Core 2.
 All unit tests are green except for two.
 Castle interceptor IS NOT supported.
 Lazy<T> auto resolving IS NOT supported.
 For additonal information please refer https://github.com/ninject/Ninject.Extensions.Factory/issues/35